Mama (South Korean TV series)

-Mama (Korean: 마마) is a 2014 South Korean television series starring Song Yoon-ah, Hong Jong-hyun, Jung Joon-ho, and Moon Jung-hee.
+Mama (Korean: 마마) is a 2014 South Korean television series starring Song Yoon-ah, Jung Joon-ho, Moon Jeong-hee, and Hong Jong-hyun.
 It aired on MBC from August 2 to October 19, 2014 on Saturdays and Sundays at 21:45 for 24 episodes.

 Plot

 Han Seung-hee is a successful painter and a happy single mother to her son, Geu-roo.
 But when she gets diagnosed with a terminal illness, Seung-hee becomes determined that Geu-roo will be adopted by a nice family after she's gone.
 So she seeks out her ex-boyfriend Moon Tae-joo, and ends up befriending Tae-joo's wife, Seo Ji-eun.
 Meanwhile, a much younger photographer Gu Ji-sub falls for Seung-hee.